ortoo/node-redis-sentinel/README.md

 var opts = {}; // Standard node_redis client options
 var masterName = 'mymaster';

-sentinel.createClient(endpoints, masterName, opts, function(err, masterClient) {
+// masterName and opts are optional - masterName defaults to 'mymaster' var redisClient = sentinel.createClient(endpoints, masterName, opts);

-     // masterClient is a normal redis client, except that if the master goes down
+// redisClient is a normal redis client, except that if the master goes down
 // it will keep checking the sentinels for a new master and then connect to that.
-     // No need to monitor for reconnects etc - everything handled transparently });
+// No need to monitor for reconnects etc - everything handled transparently
+// Anything that persists over the normal node_redis reconnect will persist here.
+// Anything that doesn't, won't.
 ```

 ## TODO ##
-* It would be nice to make createClient "synchronous" (in the same way that redis.createClient is synchronous) with request buffering etc.
+* Support for if the master changes but doesn't go down
 * We could probably be cleverer with reconnects etc. and there may be issues with the error handling